Kingdom of Kongo: Art of the Kongo Kingdom

-The people of the Kongo are divided into many subgroups including the Yombe, Beembe, Sundi, and others, which share a common language, Kikongo.
+The people of the Kongo are divided into many subgroups including the Yombe, Beembe, Sundi, and others, which share a common language, KiKongo.
 These groups have many cultural similarities, including that they all produce a huge range of sculptural art.
 The most notable feature of this region's figurative style is the relative naturalism of the representation of both humans and animals.
 "The musculature of face and body is carefully rendered, and great attention is paid to items of personal adornment and scarification.
 Much of the region's art was produced for social and political leaders such as the Kongo king."

 Architecture

-The first stone and mortar building in the capital of M'banza-Kongo was a church built by Portuguese craftsmen with the aid of Kongo laborers on 1 June 1491.
+The first stone and mortar building in the capital of M'banza-Kongo was a church built by Portuguese craftsmen with the aid of Kongo labourers on 1 June 1491.
 During the reign of Afonso I in the early 16th century, several stone buildings were constructed in the Kongo capital.
 For instance, he constructed a stone wall around the royal quarter and a quarter assigned to the Portuguese.
-The wall stood at a height of 15–20 feet as it was 2 feet 6 inches and 3 feet thick.
+The wall stood at a height of 15–20 ft as it was 2 ft 6 in and 3 ft.
 Afonso also built stone churches and a stone palace starting from 1509.
 According to scholar Rathbone, the king successfully developed a cadre of Kongolese who could construct and repair stone buildings.
 At the peak of the capital in the mid 17th century, the city contained stone cathedrals, chapels as well as a Jesuit college and its streets were named.
 Houses of both the poor and rich were besieged by a fence to serve as a border to the neighbor's house.

 Social structure

-Matrilineal organization
+Matrilineal organisation

 The central Bantu groups which comprised most of the Kongo kingdom passed on status through matrilineal succession.
 Furthermore, women in the group of kingdoms that at various times were provinces in the Kongo kingdom could have important roles in rulership and war.
-For example, Queen Nzinga, or Njinga, who ruled parts of the kingdom in Ndongo and Matamba provinces in the 17th century, was an effective ruler and war leader.
+For example, Queen Nzinga, (Note: Also spelt as Queen Njinga) who ruled parts of the kingdom in Ndongo and Matamba provinces in the 17th century, was an effective ruler and war leader.
 In fact, she became a thorn in the side of the Portuguese to the degree that their correspondence at times was mainly about how to foil her.
 Nevertheless, the only thing that ended her efforts against them was her death in 1663 at an advanced age.